JiaxuanBoogie1/LeukemiaTal1/README.md

 This is the REQUIRED parameter for makeCCCA. rawData is a list of raw read data files inside c(…) and files must be in the name.bed format.

 -p – peaklist
 This is the REQUIRED parameter for makeCCCA.
-File must be in the .xlsx format which contains a list of all raw peak files c(…) for analysis (from MACS).
+Files must be in the .xlsx format which contains a list of all raw peak files c(…) for analysis (from MACS).
 All .bed files inside rawData list must have a corresponding .xlsx peak file.
 The list of .xlsx peak must have the same order as the list of .bed raw data.

 -c – category
 The is the REQUIRED parameter for makeCCCA.
 The list of names for all cell lines inside c(…).
 The order of names must be corresponding to the raw data .bed files and peak .xlsx files.